JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/tdd_flow/transcript.rst

     * Create file ``guardians.py``
     * ``class Guardian: pass``

-We'll let PyCharm generate our test file and test for us, as well as add it to VCS.
+We'll again let PyCharm generate our test file and test for us:

     * Cmd-Shift-T
     * Enter
-    * Add to VCS

 As before, we make a construction test as a sanity check, letting PyCharm generate the import for us: